nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 ![subnets-london.png](subnets-london.png)

-Under Your VPCs --> Resource Map, you should now see the subnets added.
+Under Your VPCs &rarr; Resource Map, you should now see the subnets added.

 ![subnets-paris-added.png](subnets-paris-added.png)